-Sell-side analyst coverage of European companies dropped “significantly” since MiFID II• by Amy Ripley (Senior Communications Officer)
+Sell-side analyst coverage of European companies dropped “significantly” since MiFID II• by Amy Ripley (PR and Communications Manager)

 Sell-side analyst coverage of European companies has dropped “significantly” since the implementation of MiFID II, new research from Cass Business School has found.